Private Apartments of the Winter Palace: Apartments of Nicholas II and Alexandra Feodorovna (2–10)

 Nicholas II ascended the throne in 1894 and married his wife, Tsaritsa Alexandra Feodorovna in the first days of his reign in a lavish ceremony at the Winter Palace.
 Immediately after the ceremony, his mother insisted the couple make their home with her at the Anichkov Palace.
 There they began their married life in six small rooms.

 The Dowager Tsaritsa forbade the new Tsar and his wife to set up their own court until six months after her husband's death.
 Therefore, it was not until May 1895, when the Dowager went to Copenhagen, that the couple could set up their own household, but it was first a small palace at Peterhof and then the Alexander Palace in the imperial compound at Tsarskoe Selo, which even at this early stage in their marriage and reign became their near-permanent home.

 From December 1895, however, the Tsar and Tsaritsa did reside for periods during the winter at the Winter Palace.
 They extended and redesigned the rooms which had been prepared for Nicholas, as Tsarevich two years earlier.
 The architect Alexander Krasovsky was commissioned to redecorate a suite of rooms in the northwest corner of the palace.
 He lowered many of the vaults, the flatter ceilings creating a more intimate atmosphere.
 He often employed a different era as the theme for each room, ranging from medieval to rococo and art nouveau.
 In style and content, the suite was intended to epitomise the domestic ethic of the couple, which was to live in an almost bourgeois fashion in small cosy home; at heart the Tsaritsa was a "hausfrau".
 She was criticised for her taste, which was to "make over in the style of an English gentlewoman, stuffing rooms with knickknacks and drowning them in chintz."
-The court was horrified that the furniture was purchased mail order from Maples of London, while her mauve boudoir has been described as "a horror to all who saw it."
+The court was horrified that the furniture was purchased mail order from Maples of London, while her mauve boudoir (at Alexander Palace) has been described as "a horror to all who saw it."